 It’s important to note that many terraced homes across the UK would have been built in the Victorian and Edwardian era and would therefore benefit from a RICS Level 3 Survey which is far more thorough and recommended for older homes.

 When it comes to architecture in Salisbury, the now somewhat infamous Salisbury Cathedral is certainly one of the more obvious examples of great architectural feats in this medieval city.
 Salisbury boasts an impressive 664 listed buildings, with 70 conservation areas across South Wiltshire where Salisbury resides.

 Some listed buildings are available to purchase for dwelling, although many of them are historic homes and grand properties which aren’t common property purchases for the average UK homebuyer.

 However, Salisbury has a number of period homes, ranging from impressive Georgian, large Victorian homes and smaller Victorian red-brick terraced properties suitable for first-time buyers, young families and older buyers alike.
 These homes have become particularly popular in recent years, with many buyers looking to own Victorian or Edwardian homes.
-These properties are strongly recommended to have building surveys completed prior to purchase to ensure the structure is sound and that no major damage has taken place over the years.
+These properties are strongly recommended to have RICS Level 3 Surveys completed prior to purchase to ensure the structure is sound and that no major damage has taken place over the years.

 In light of a growing population and demand for housing, new build properties and modern homes are also available in the area, for those not looking to purchase an older or historic home.
-These types of homes are better suited to a homebuyers report as they do not have the concerns that come with buying older and unconventional properties.
+These types of homes are better suited to a RICS Level 2 Survey as they do not have the concerns that come with buying older and unconventional properties.